Sydney-Informatics-Hub/LLM-LCT-sequencing/finetuning/prompts/prompt_gen_integrative.md

 ## Instructions:

 Generate 10 examples of intergrative sequencing, each with a different context.
 Make sure to follow the definition and examples provided.
 Avoid examples as listed in counter-examples.
-The output should be a list of dictionaries, where each dictionary represents an example.
+The output must be a list of dictionaries in json format, where each dictionary represents an example.
 Each dictionary should have the following format:

-{
+[{
     "Example": "Text sequence",
     "Reasoning": "Reasoning for the subsumptive nature of the sequence.", "Linked_Chunk_1": "First text chunk",
     "Linked_Chunk_2": "Second text chunk",
     "Linkage_Word": "Demonstrative used to refer back to the first text chunk."
-}
+},
+{
+    "Example": ...,
+    "Reasoning": ...,
+    "Linked_Chunk_1": ...,
+    "Linked_Chunk_2": ...,
+    "Linkage_Word": ...,

+},...]